ZKcandy Documentation

 zksync-cli

-to prepare your environment with Hardhat.yarn add zksync-cli
+to prepare your environment with Hardhat.npm install zksync-cli

 Replace the